apollo994/compann-nf/README.md

 ## Modules
 #### General statistics
-This module provides information
+This module provides information about the models and their substructures.
-It is run twice, on the input annotation as they are and after preparing them for the `GFF compare` step.
+It is run twice, (1) on the input annotation as they are and (2) after preparing them for the `GFF compare` step.
 #### GFF compare
+Gff compare provides accuracy (precision and recall) metrics in relation to a reference annotation.
+This test is performed only on gene, mRNA and exon features, all the ot
+Compann-nf is taught to work with and without reference.
+Each annotation is used as reference and all the others as queries, the process is repeated for all input annotation.
+The result is an accuracy matrix to provide an overview of the most similar annotation.
+When a reference is provided, this would be the most relevant comparison.

 #### BUSCO analyis
+BUSCO provides a measure of completeness based on the presence/absence of genes expected in the phylogenetic group of the species in the analysis.